Powered by Smartsupp

 No matter how tough your day is, your bed is always there at the end of it all to give you a comfy, supportive hug.
 And even if you’ve got the flu and you don’t have the strength to make it to your couch, then your bed is there to keep you warm and cosy.

-So if that’s how much support you get from your own bed, then how much support do you think hospice beds give to people at the end of life?
+So if that’s how much support you get from your own bed, then how much support do you think beds give to people at the end of life?

 It’s incredibly important for hospices to invest in beds that will give their patients the best quality of life, so let’s take a look at what these beds should include.